 FFXIV crossplay is one of the better (if more expensive) examples of the modern trend to let games play with each other across systems.
 The system is as seamless as one could hope for, while the game runs great with a controller.
 So whether you play on PlayStation 4, PlayStation 5, or PC you’re pretty much good to go.
 But there are a few things to note about the process — including the way you purchase the game across multiple platforms.
+Meanwhile, significant quality-of-life improvements have made cross-save easier than ever.
 Let’s take a look at it all in our FFXIV crossplay guide!

 Does FFXIV Have Crossplay Support?

 As you can probably guess from the introduction to this guide: yes.
 FFXIV has crossplay!
 Though there are some pretty major caveats and even a couple hurdles to jump if you want to hop between consoles.
 If you’re willing to be patient and put in the effort, though, there’s basically nothing you can’t do with other players between console and PC.
 The tricky part is more to do with transferring your progress — or more accurately your settings and content.
 That’s covered in the next section.

 The short answer these days almost entirely, yes!
 There’s just a bit of manual work involved in the process.
 Your character profile, items, levels, story progress, and all that associated jazz carry over pretty much seamlessly.
 Even on PlayStation consoles, FFXIV boots into a discrete launcher when you start the application.
 From there you can log into your Square Enix account just as you would on PC — and vice versa.
 From there the game knows exactly who you are and what you have, since all of that data is stored on a server.